UnrealConclusion/File-Sharing-System/README.md

 - Location of the Server's / Client's storage folder is the directory that it is being runned from
     * the Server / Client treats the folder it is being runned from as its root directory "/"

-Note that:
+## Note that
-    * the each client can only execute a single command at a time (i.e cannot do "client mkdir folder1 folder2" to create 2 folders with a single command)
+- the each client can only execute a single command at a time
+   * (i.e cannot do "client mkdir folder1 folder2" to create 2 folders with a single command)
-    * there is no support for case-sensitive
+- there is no support for case-sensitive
-        (All input should be lowercase)
+   * (All input should be lowercase)
-    * download / upload will resume if the recieving party has a file of the same name with a smaller file size (a file with less bytes than the one that they will be recieving)
+- download / upload will resume if the recieving party has a file of the same name with a smaller file size
+   * (a file with less bytes than the one that they will be recieving)

 Client Commands:
     - java -cp <path_to_pa1.jar> client shutdown